YaduKrishnaSM/yahoo/README.md

-Execute this in windows chrome we use any sysmbol to test not only TSLA
+Execute this in windows chrome, we can  use any sysmbol to test not only TSLA